 Dr. Jon LaPook is chief medical correspondent at CBS News and a professor of medicine at NYU Langone Medical Center.
 Follow him on Twitter: @DrLaPook.

-Dr. Jon LaPook and Dr. Holly Phillips discuss the top medical stories of the week
+Dr. Jon LaPook and Dr. Tara Narula discuss the top medical stories of the week

 CBS News pushed Congress to act on drug shortages that kept life-saving cancer treatments from children who needed them

-Doctors Jon LaPook and Holly Phillips join "CBS This Morning: Saturday" to discuss the top health and medical news of the week
+Dr. Jon LaPook and Dr. Tara Narula join "CBS This Morning: Saturday" to discuss the top health and medical news of the week